Wanderduene/quickstart-webpack/README.md

 }
 ```

-Your now ready to use [React and JSX](https://reactjs.org/docs/hello-world.html)!
+You're now ready to use [React and JSX](https://reactjs.org/docs/hello-world.html)!

 ## How to add Angular?